-Liquid waste water from decontamination activities shall be containerized and left at the site where it originated, unless otherwise specified.
-Check the project/task work plan or with the Project Investigative-derived Waste (IDW) Coordinator for additional information/guidance.
+Liquid wastewater from decontamination activities shall be containerized and left at the site where it originated, unless otherwise specified.
+Check with the Project IDW Coordinator for additional information/guidance.

 4.9 Tedlar® Bags

 The following steps shall be used to decontaminate used Tedlar® bags for reuse: